hard-i-k/stackit-oddo-hackathon/README.md

-# StackIt - Q&A Platform Backend
+# StackIt - Q&A Platform

 A modern Q&A platform backend built with Express.js, Prisma ORM, PostgreSQL, and integrated with Google's Gemini AI for content enhancement.